wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/08-assess-network-readiness-using-network-connectivity-test-tool.md

 The network insights from the Microsoft 365 network connectivity test are run locally and one time in the tool.

-1. From the desired machine, browse to the Microsoft 365 network connectivity test tool [(https://connectivity.office.com)]([https://connectivity.office.com?azure-portal=true).
+1. From the desired machine, browse to the [Microsoft 365 network connectivity test tool](https://connectivity.office.com?azure-portal=true).

 2. Sign in to your Microsoft 365 tenant.